AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 - Network-specific SDK requirements and configurations

-- Waterfall optimization for maximum yield
+- Hybrid bidding and waterfall optimization for maximum yield

-- Adapter maintenance as networks update
+- Adapter maintenance as networks update their SDKs

 - Latency management across mediation chains